Leadville’s Historic Churches Take Center Stage

 By Kathleen Bedell, © Leadville Today

 Annunciation.
-By simply definition, the word implies the announcement of something.
+By simple definition, the word implies the announcement of something.
 So, it seems appropriate that the announcement regarding the restoration efforts underway at two of Leadville’s historic churches, also coincides with the Feast Day of the Annunciation, celebrated on March 25, this Saturday.
 This Catholic Feast Day celebrates the announcement by the angel Gabriel to the Virgin Mary that she would conceive and become the mother of Jesus Christ.

 But today’s announcement from the Catholic Community of Leadville, shines a light on its “Building Campaign.”
-This program is not only slated to raise the Faithful’s awareness concerning local houses of worship, but also to heighten the attention of regional preservationalists about the restoration efforts already underway at these two crown jewels of architecture: Annunciation Church (609 Poplar Street); and the “Church of St. Joseph,” known informally as St. Joe’s, located at 426 W. 2nd & Maple Streets in Leadville.
+This program is not only slated to raise the Faithful’s awareness concerning local houses of worship but also to heighten the attention of regional preservationists about the restoration efforts already underway at these two crown jewels of architecture: Annunciation Church (609 Poplar Street); and the “Church of St. Joseph,” known informally as St. Joe’s, located at 426 W. 2nd & Maple Streets in Leadville.

 Save Me a Seat in the Back: News from the Pews

 There’s an age-old adage that states that the back half of the church is always full, despite there being enough room in the first six pews for twice as many parishioners.
 Does one’s proximity to the altar signify one’s relationship to God?
 Or are people simply creatures of habit, genuflecting before the same pew as their parents and grandparents did before them?

 Of course, there may be many perfectly good reasons to sit near the back: a fidgety baby, a legitimate need to slip out early, wheelchair access, or a bad cough; but for early pioneer church-goers in Leadville, the choice was more likely based in common sense.
 It’s where the fireplaces were.